* Merger Monday sees deals worth over $11 bln signed so far

 * Amplify Brand jumps after Hershey's $1.6 bln buyout offer

-* Twitter jumps 11 pct on bullish JPMorgan comments
+* Twitter jumps 8 pct on bullish J.P.
+Morgan comments

-U.S. stocks have enjoyed a near year-long rally, with the benchmark S&P 500 and the blue-chip Dow Jones Industrial Average set for their best year since 2013 that has of late been powered by increasing expectations of an imminent tax overhaul.
+U.S. stocks have enjoyed a near year-long rally the benchmark S&P 500 and the bluechip Dow Jones Industrial Average are set for their best year since 2013 that has of late been powered by increasing expectations of an imminent tax overhaul.

-The bill would cut corporate tax rates to 21 percent from 35 percent, which investors are betting will boost profits as well as trigger share buybacks and higher dividend payouts.
+The bill proposes to cut corporate taxes to 21 percent from 35 percent, which investors are betting will boost profits as well as trigger share buybacks and higher dividend payouts.

-Besides the three indexes, the Nasdaq 100 and the S&P 100 also hit record highs.
-The small-cap Russell 2000 rose 1.2 percent to a record closing high.
+Besides the three indexes, the Nasdaq 100 and the S&P 100 also hit record intraday highs.

-The materials index gained 1.5 percent, the most among the major 11 S&P sectors.
-The utilities index had the largest decline, with a drop of 1.2 percent.
+The materials index gained 1.23 percent, the most among the major 11 S&P sectors.
+The utilities index was the lone decliner with a drop of 0.8 percent.

 On Monday, investors were treated to a flood of deals.

-Snyder's-Lance rose 6.9 percent after Campbell Soup said it would buy the Pretzels and Cape Cod chips maker for $4.87 billion.
+Synder's-Lance was up about 7 percent after Campbell Soup said it would buy the Pretzels and Cape Cod chips maker for $4.87 billion.
 Campbell shares rose 1.8 percent.

 Casino operator Penn National Gaming said it would buy Pinnacle Entertainment in a $2.8 billion deal.
-Penn National dipped 2.2 percent, while Pinnacle's shares were up 0.7 percent.
+Penn National dipped about 5 percent, while Pinnacle rose 0.3 percent.

 Twitter jumped more than 8 percent to a 1-year high after J.P.
-Morgan said it expects the company to post double-digit daily average user growth in 2018.
+Morgan said it expects the company to post double-digit daily average user growth of 10 percent in 2018.